-A simplified list of the International Phonetic Alphabet sounds and symbols for young singers beginning their study of Lyric Diction.
+A simplified list of the International Phonetic Alphabet sounds and symbols for young singers and pianists beginning their study of Lyric Diction.

 **Includes indexes by spelling, and sound!**